-- Team Name & Region
+- Your Team Name

-- Number of Students on Team
+- Number of NEW team members

 FIRST® in Texas does not sell or share any information that is part of the application, except to provide aggregated, unidentifiable information to our grantors and as generalized community statistics.

 If your team is awarded a grant, you will be required to submit some additional information, including a W-9 and, if your team receives a Texas Workforce Commission grant award, the Eligibility Form.
 For more details, please see the question below, “I submitted my application.
 Now what?”

 i only have a temporary team number. is that ok?